Only 20% of SaaS companies will celebrate their fifth anniversary. A clear B2B SaaS marketing strategy can help you get there.

 13. Ask for Reviews

 Very few, if any, businesses purchase software or apps without doing extensive research.
-In addition to learning more about your specific product and its cost, more than half of software buyers will spend time reading reviews.
+In addition to learning more about your specific product and its cost, 42% of confident software buyers rely on reviews to make their decisions.

 Since real customers write reviews without any sway from a marketer, it makes sense why decision-makers would trust reviews.
 Customers aren’t going to sugarcoat their thoughts and gloss over faults in the software to make a sale.